-Applications for tax credits should be submitted to the HHFDC no later than the indicated deadline.
-Upon receiving an application for tax credits, the HHFDC shall review the application to ensure that the application is complete and contains all required information.
+Applications for LIHTC should be submitted to the HHFDC no later than the indicated deadline.
+Upon receiving an application for LIHTC, the HHFDC shall review the application to ensure that the application is complete and contains all required information.
 The Executive Director shall have the right to defer the consideration of any application if, in his/her sole discretion, such deferral is deemed in the best interests of meeting housing needs.

-Complete applications shall then be evaluated in accordance with the allocation plan to determine the project's rank in relation to other projects in the evaluation.
-Projects receiving the highest ranking shall then be further evaluated to determine the minimum amount of tax credits required to make the project feasible.
-The amount of tax credits reserved or allocated to a particular project will be limited to the amount the HHFDC, in its sole discretion, deems necessary to make the project feasible.
+Complete and accepted applications shall then be evaluated in accordance with the allocation plan to determine the project's rank in relation to other projects in the evaluation.
+Projects receiving the highest ranking shall then be further evaluated to determine the minimum amount of LIHTC required to make the project feasible.
+The amount of LIHTC reserved or allocated to a particular project will be limited to the minimum amount the HHFDC, in its sole discretion, deems necessary to make the project feasible.